 Drs.
 Seth and Neels assisted Mr. Whitaker (counsel for complainant Manitowoc) in evaluating Manitowoc’s domestic investments related to the asserted patents and the extent to which misappropriation of trade secrets by the respondent had led to or were likely to lead to loss of sales, revenue and market position, damage to reputation, and price erosion within the domestic industry for crawler cranes.
 The administrative law judge (ALJ) granted a motion for summary determination, finding that Manitowoc had satisfied the economic prong of the domestic industry requirement and had shown that actions by the respondent had injured or threatened to injure the domestic crawler crane industry.
 In its opinion, the Commission affirmed related parts of the ALJ’s ID and issued a cease and desist order against respondent Sany America with respect to the asserted trade secrets for 10 years.

-The article, “Determining Injury from Trade Secret Misappropriation at the ITC,” is available for download using the link below.
+The article, “Determining Injury from Trade Secret Misappropriation at the ITC,” is available for download below.